|

 " One of the Rarest" versions (above),

-is engraved with the Commissioner's crossed baton and sword;
+is engraved with the "Southern Cross" star and Commissioner's "Crossed Tipstaves".

 ACT Police.
 "Commissioned Officer's " bullion cap badge; apparently introduced by Commissioner Edward "Ted" Richards